 Section 1.
 Notification.
-The university's designated official shall notify employees prior to the beginning of their work shifts, not to report to work because of closure of facilities or curtailment of work due to inclement weather or hazardous conditions.
-In such cases, the university's designated official will use announcements on the University website, and on a recorded message line, at minimum, as well as using any other information systems it chooses, such as local radio or television stations, individual telephone calls, or other locally appropriate methods to make reasonable efforts to notify employees of the closure or work curtailment by no later than 6:30 a.m.
+The university's designated official shall notify employees prior to the beginning of their work shifts, not to report to work on campus because of a closure of campus or delayed start due to inclement weather or hazardous conditions.
+When announcing the closure or delayed start, Universities with multiple locations will specify which location is closed or delayed or follow their policies for announcing the closure or delayed start.
+In such cases, the university's designated official will use announcements on the University website, and on a recorded message line, at minimum, as well as using any other information systems it chooses, to make reasonable efforts to notify employees of the closure or delayed start by no later than 6:30 a.m.
 The university's designated official shall notify employees by October 1 of each year of the methods to be used in making such announcements.

-It will be the responsibility of the employee to monitor the methods used to ensure the employee does not report to work in a situation where there has been a closure of facilities, or report late during a curtailment of work, due to inclement weather or hazardous conditions.
+It will be the responsibility of the employee to monitor the methods used to ensure the employee does not report to work on campus in a situation where there has been a closure of campus, or report early or late during a delayed start, due to inclement weather or hazardous conditions.

 Section 2.
-Pay During Closures.
+Pay During Closures or Delays.